CSE3320-Fall-2023/egos-2000/ASSIGNMENT2.md

 ```
 The above example will run 100 times at priority level 2 and print its PID.
 You will need edit tools/mkfs.c to add your new executable to disk image.

+## How to submit code and report.

+Your program source code is to be turned in via the Feedback GitHub pull request.
+Do not merge this pull request.
+Submission time is determined by the GitHub system time.
+You may push your code as often as you wish.
+Only your last submission will be graded.

+## Administrative

+This assignment must be coded in C. Any other language will result in 0 points.
+Your programs will be compiled and graded on the course GitHub Codespace.
+Code that does not compile with the provided makefile will result in a 0.

+## Academic Integrity

+This assignment must be 100% your own work.
+No code may be copied from friends, previous students, books, web pages, etc. All code submitted is automatically checked against a database of previous semester’s graded assignments, current student’s code and common web sources.
+By submitting your code on GitHub you are attesting that you have neither given nor received unauthorized assistance on this work.
+Code that is copied from an external source or used as inspiration, excluding the course github, will result in a 0 for the assignment and referral to the Office of Student Conduct.